 - Weeks 8 & 9: Geometric Dimensioning and Tolerancing

-Throughout training period, participant will attend tooling lunch and learns and other company-wide trainings as offered
+Throughout the training period, participants attend tooling seminars and other company-wide trainings as offered.